 Rainha Beach Club

-Tucked into the small and picturesque Praia da Rainha, this is often called the only “real” beach bar in the heart of Cascais.
-You can hire sunlounges directly on the sand from Rainha Beach Club.
+Tucked beside the small and scenic Praia da Rainha, this relaxed beach club is right in the heart of Cascais.
+Guests can rent sunlounges directly on the sand, and enjoy a quieter setting surrounded by rocky cliffs and clear water.

 Emma Beach Club & Restaurant